jaydanchoo-sayshi/Fonky-helloworld/README.md

 # Fonky-helloworld
-plain hello world text with flashing background
-Update README with introduction
+plain hello world text with flashing text 5 colours Update README with introduction
 This line is added on my new branch!